ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/server/ongoing-tasks/etl/raven.markdown

   - `loadCounter(name)` returns a reference to a counter that is meant be passed to `addCounter()`
   - `<doc>.addCounter(counterRef)` adds a counter to a document that will be sent in the process, `<doc>` is a reference returned by `loadTo<CollectionName>()`

   {INFO: Important}

    As the transformation script is run on a document update then counters added explicitly (`addCounter()`) will be loaded along with documents _only_ if the document is changed.
    It means that incremented counter value won't be sent until a document is modified and the ETL process will run the transformation for it.

   {INFO/}

-{NOTE/}

 {NOTE: Counter value override by ETL}

 Counters sent by the ETL process always _override_ the existing value on the destination.
-ETL doesn't send an _increment_ counter command but it sets the value using a _put_ command.
+ETL doesn't send an `increment` counter command but it **sets the value using a** `put` command.

 {NOTE/}